Grenada Citizenship by Investment

 What is Grenada’s CBI Program?

-The Grenada Citizenship by Investment Program, relaunched in 2013, offers Grenadian citizenship through a contribution to the National Transformation Fund or investment in government-approved real estate projects.
-Successful applicants receive a Grenadian passport with visa-free access to 135+ countries, including Hong Kong and China.
+The Grenada Citizenship by Investment Program, relaunched in 2013, grants Grenadian citizenship through a contribution to the National Transformation Fund or investment in government-approved real estate projects.
+Successful applicants receive a Grenadian passport with visa-free access to 135+ countries, including Hong Kong, China, and the Schengen Area.

 Grenada is Particularly Attractive to International Investors

-Applicants gain lifelong citizenship for their entire family and future generations, along with exemptions on income and capital gains tax.
-Grenada is one of the few programs offering visa-free access to China, making it a premier choice for investors worldwide.a
+Applicants secure lifelong citizenship for their entire family and future generations, with exemptions on income tax and capital gains tax.
+Grenada stands out as the only Caribbean CBI country offering visa-free access to China, appealing to Middle Eastern and Asian investors seeking mobility, security, and economic diversification.

-Ready to apply?
+Ready to Apply?
 Contact J.H.
-Marlin to begin today!
+Marlin to Get Started Today!

 Grenada Citizenship by Investment Offers Different Investment Options